Vladimir Putin Says Trust Between Russia-US Has Declined After Donald Trump Became President

 “An open source video also shows where we believe that chemical munition landed — not on a facility filled with weapons, but in the middle of a street in the northern section of Khan Shaykhun.
 Commercial satellite imagery of that site from April 6, after the allegation, shows a crated in the road that corresponds to the open source video.”

-Meanwhile, there are many American allies in the Middle East who have openly welcomed President Trump’s decision to strike the land in order to help their region.
+Meanwhile, there are many American allies in the Middle East who have openly welcomed President Trump’s decision to strike Syria in order to help their region.

 Israeli Prime Minister Benjamin Netanyahu stated that Israel fully supports President Trump’s decision to help Damascus.